axibase/atsd/administration/ssl-self-signed.md

 * [ATSD UI](#atsd-ui)
 * [HTTP Query](#http-query)

+The certificates will be installed without an ATSD restart.

 ### ATSD UI

 Navigate to **Settings > Certificates** page and click on **Self Signed Certificate** on the multi-action button: